rdbc-io/rdbc-pgsql/rdbc-pgsql-doc/docs/scala/connection_factory.md

  !
 See the License for the specific language governing permissions and ! limitations under the License.
  -->
-!!! warning
-    rdbc-pgsql project and this documentation is still a work in progress.
-    It's not ready yet for production use.

 As rdbc documentation [mentions](http://docs.api.rdbc.io/scala/connection/#connecting-to-a-database), to use the API you need to construct a driver specific [`ConnectionFactory`]()